dnwitko/Elegoo-AI-Robot/README.md

 ## Vision/Voice Recognition (WIP)

 This project utilizes Google's Teachable Machine to train vision and voice recognition models, exported as TensorFlow Lite (.tflite) files.
 To train your own models, visit Google's [Teachable Machine website](https://teachablemachine.withgoogle.com/).
+Once you have your models exported, you are ready to move on to **Setup and Flashing**.

 ## Setup and Flashing (WIP)